Ilmi Hallsten

 Ilmi Lovisa Hallsten (née Bergroth; 25 December 1862, in Föglö – 4 January 1936) was a Finnish secondary school teacher and politician.
 She was a member of the Parliament of Finland from 1919 to 1922, representing the National Coalition Party.
+She was the head of the Finnish Women's Association in 1913–1936.

 She was married to Onni Hallsten.

 She went to the Swedish co-educational school Nya svenska samskolan.